cwrjr/Ecom-Project/replit.md

 ## Overview

-This is a full-stack e-commerce web application built with a modern tech stack featuring React frontend, Express.js backend, and PostgreSQL database.
+This is a full-stack e-commerce web application built with a modern tech stack featuring React frontend and Express.js backend with in-memory storage.
 The application serves as both a professional developer portfolio and a functional e-commerce platform with advanced features like product management, shopping cart, user authentication, and ratings system.

 ## System Architecture